SLdragon/wiki-teamsfx/Available-actions-in-Teams-Toolkit.md

 ### Error message: Failed to check deployment status.
 This error can be ignored if the deployment is already successful.
 You can check the deploy status by visiting `Deployment - Deployment center - Logs` in the Azure portal.

+### Error message: Error: Request failed with status code 401
+This error may have two possible causes:

+1. Your Azure login information is incorrect, and you are attempting to deploy to an App Service that you do not have permission for.
+Please double-check that you have enough permissions for this resource.
+2. You are using an old version of the Teams Toolkit while your Web App has Basic Auth turned off.
+Log into the Azure Portal, find your Web App, then go to Settings - Configuration - General Settings - Basic Authentication and set it to ON before trying to redeploy again.

 # azureFunctions/zipDeploy
 This action will upload and deploy the project to Azure Functions using [the zip deploy feature](https://aka.ms/zip-deploy-to-azure-functions).
 The parameter `workingDirectory` refers to the root folder for deploy action operations.
 It can be removed if you want to run deploy command in the project root.